ragaeeb/skalu/README.md

 FLASK_APP=app.py flask run
 ```

 Then open <http://127.0.0.1:5000> in your browser, upload a document, and review the JSON output directly in the page.
+The demo now renders annotated visualizations, surfaces the intermediate debug frames when available, and lets you download the structured results as a JSON file with one click.

 ### Deploy to Render